mfiers/Moa/doc/markdown/introduction.md

 **NOTE: both the software and the manual are under development.
 Expect things to change.**

+# Introduction

 A bioinformatics project is often build up of many separate, interdependent, steps.
 Once projects get bigger it becomes necessary to organize and automate such a project.
-There is number of different ways to automate a bioinformatics project \citep{Fie08, Pot04, Oinn04, Tay07}.
+There are many different ways to automate a bioinformatics project \citep{Fie08, Pot04, Oinn04, Tay07}.
 Many bioinformaticians, however, continue writing tailor-made scripts to organize and automate their work.
-Scripting has some obvious advantages, of which flexibility is probably most important.
-A downside to scripting is that projects usually do not scale very well and easily become cluttered.
+Scripting has obvious advantages, most importantly flexibility.
+The downside to scripting is that projects usually do not scale very well and easily become cluttered.

-Moa is aimed at organizing and automating a bioinformatics project without losing the flexibility of tailor made scripts.
-The best way to understand what Moa aims to achieve is by example:
+Moa is aimed at organizing and automating command line bioinformatics project without losing the flexibility of tailor made scripts.
+The best way to understand how Moa aims to achieve this is by an example:

     moa new blast -t "run a demo"
     moa set blast_db=/data/blast/db/nt